 So give it a try if you like Jack In The Box tacos, or if you’re just trying to get your health under control.
 Don’t tell your family what it is until they try it.
 Families don’t usually bang their forks on the table in unison screaming “Lentils!
 Lentils!
 Lentils!”.Faux Jack In The Box Tacos.
 That are good for you!Click To Tweet

-1 cup dried lentils, just plain old green/brown lentils
+- 1 cup dried lentils, just plain old green/brown

-sliced cheese, folded in half to make a triangle
+- sliced regular or vegan cheese, folded in half to make a triangle

 Heat oven to 400°.
 In a medium sauce pan bring water to a boil.
 Add salt and lentils and simmer for 35 to 40 minutes, until tender.
 Don’t over cook them and turn them into a pile of mush, but you do want them tender.

 When tender, add taco seasoning and refried beans to make a thick paste.
 How much refried beans you use depends on how much water is left with your lentils.

 Warm tortillas in the microwave to make them pliable and to prevent cracking.
 Place 1/4 cup filling in the tortilla, add hot sauce, and triangle of cheese.
 Fold over.